Funding opportunity

 Duration

-The maximum duration of this award is four years.
+The maximum duration of these awards is four years.

-Projects have a fixed start date of 1 May 2025.
-This date must be recorded on the outline application, and again on the full stage submission, if invited to complete.
+Projects have a fixed start date of 1 May 2025, and this date must be accurately recorded on the full stage application form.

 Funding available